 She will hopefully join her half sister Highfox Felicity and Highfox Faith as the 'next' generation of mares here at Highfox,

-At the present time our main breeding mare is Highfox Evensong and we have the veterans (all now twenty years plus!), Rainy Day Girl, Highfox Forever; Highfox Faith; the youngsters Highfox Felicity and Highfox Heaven Sent; the big part bred NF X TB Trenley Tomorrow (by Hollybrook Tinker) and of course Highfox Hunky Dory.
+At the present time our main breeding mare is Highfox Evensong and we have the veterans (all now twenty years plus!), Rainy Day Girll and Highfox Forever; Highfox Faith; the youngsters Highfox Felicity and Highfox Heaven Sent; the big part bred NF X TB Trenley Tomorrow (by Hollybrook Tinker) and a new addition Willoway High Society.
+Highfox Hunky Dory.
 Pictured here after standing Mountain and Moorland Champion at his first show in May 2018 is now with Ann Partington in Follifoot, near Harrogate and his full brother the stallion Highfox has returned home and hopefully will be another excellent performance pony onSkyfallce broken.